sherKuo/BookBloomProject/README.md

 ### Story time: I've always wanted to read but "never found the time to".

-As a recent college graduate on the job search train, this was my chance.
+As a recent college graduate on the job search train, I've been blessed with nothing but time on my hands.
 I could finally explore all the literature my heart desired without the excuse that "my code could be more streamlined".
 Yet, I found myself struggling to finish a single book.

 I was told that with a Computer Science Degree anything is possible.
 Have a problem?
 Build an app to fix it.
 Have a slow process?
 Find a way to optimize it.
 My imagination is my workshop and with the POWER OF AI WE CAN TAKE OVER THE WORLD!!
 Just kidding, grit and google were my solutions.